brotkrueml/schema/Documentation/Developer/Api.rst

 :php:`Brotkrueml\Schema\Core\Model\AbstractType` which implements every needed method.

-Two other interfaces are available, they are used to "tag" a type model class as a "special type" and don't require the implementation of additional methods:
+Two other interfaces are available, they are used to "mark" a type model class as a "special type" and don't require the implementation of additional methods:

 - :php:`Brotkrueml\Schema\Core\Model\WebPageTypeInterface` for a